Pratham2405/ESKAPE-Drug-Repurposing-/README.md

 ![PoseView Window](PoseView.png "PoseView Window")

-PoseView identifies the ligands and you can generate different 2D interaction diagrams for each ligand you wish to analyse.
-Using the information obtained from the 2D Interaction Diagram, we can visualise the interactions in 3D for personal visualisation or presentation on PyMol:
+PoseView identifies the ligand and you can generate a 2D interaction diagram to analyse the important interactions and finding out the important residues of the Binding Pocket taking part in stabilising the interaction.
+Using the information obtained from the 2D Interaction Diagram, we can visualise the interactions in 3D for personal visualisation or presentation on PyMol.
+This was carried out using the Measurement tool of PyMol found in the Wizard option:

 ![Visualising Interactions on PyMol](Measurements.png "Visualising Interactions on PyMol")